camunda/camunda-docs/docs/self-managed/identity/user-guide/managing-user-access.md

 When you use our Keycloak presets, Identity creates the `Identity` role automatically.
 The role contains the necessary permissions to give a user full read and write access to Identity.

-When Web Modeler is connected to Identity, Identity creates the `Web Modeler` role.
-This role contains the Identity `read:users` permission.

-[Assign one of the above roles to a user](assigning-a-role-to-a-user.md) to enable the user to access the Identity UI.
+[Assign the `Identity` role to a user](assigning-a-role-to-a-user.md) to enable the user to access the Identity UI.

 ### Create a custom role